-How to pack for a wine tasting weekend in the spring– the process
+Travel style tips – How to pack for a wine tasting weekend in the spring

 - Know how you travel and what you will be doing each day.
-When it comes a wine tasting weekend, there is generally way less walking and a whole lot of relaxing.
-When traveling it still pays to know what you’ll be doing each day.
+When it comes a wine tasting weekend, there is generally not a lot of walking and a whole lot of relaxing.
+But it still pays to know what you’ll be doing each day.
 This includes if you’ll be at wineries during the day and walking to town in the evening.
 I advise that you know what you are doing (more or less) each day of your vacation or trip.

 - Check the weather.
 I wrote this post in the late spring for a trip to California – it’s always cooler than I expect it to be – I’ve learned!
 Check the weather before you go.
 I tend to check about 3 days before packing and again the day before for any drastic changes.